FAQs: Transfer Students

 How much credit will I receive for the grades earned during my 1L year at my current law school?

 Transfer students may receive up to 39 credit hours towards their JD degree at the Law School (which is equal to what University of Chicago law students complete in their first year).
 Upon receipt of the transfer student's final official transcript from their previous school, the Office of the Registrar will issue a letter to the transfer student describing both the total number of transfer credits accepted and the transfer student's specific graduation requirements.
-Transfer students are eligible for graduation with honors based upon academic performance in the second and third years of law school at UChicago.
+Transfer students are eligible for graduation with honors based on academic performance in the second and third years of law school at UChicago.

 When do I register for fall classes?